 Over two years into our new virtual world, we'd like to share five best practices for facilitating effective virtual collaboration gleaned from our staff during the COVID-19 pandemic.

 5 Ways to Facilitate Effective Virtual Collaboration

 Based on our work responding and adapting to COVID-19, here are five ways to facilitate effective virtual collaboration.

 1. Focus on Essential Objectives to Keep Meetings Efficient

 But how should you go about whittling your workshop material down?
 Refer back to the “why”.
 Keep your ultimate, most essential objective in mind, and be sure to reiterate it to participants.
-When workshop designers keep the why in mind, they can cut out the fluff and craft meetings that “end with understanding, that end with consensus, that end with success,” says Pickard.
+When workshop designers keep the why in mind, they can cut out the fluff and craft meetings that end with mutual understanding, consensus, and success.

 2. Communicate Strategically in Smaller Bursts

 Scott Yetter, a Senior Advisor of Collaborating, Learning, and Adapting (CLA) with the PIVOT program states:

 “We used to have these intensive weeks, where we’d throw all of the participants together for a few days, and then they would all disappear.
 And there was very little contact in between.
 Now we can have it be more incremental.”